bolotnikov/gamedevland/docs/pixi_project_template.md

 The `load` method of the `PIXI.Loader` object takes a callback function as a parameter, which will be called when all the resources have finished loading and become available for use.

 The callback function takes 2 parameters: the loader object itself and the second parameter is the loaded resources.
-Let's put them in the global config in the resources field, which we specially reserved for loaded resources.
+Let's put them in the `resources` field in the `Loader` class, which we specially reserved for all loaded resources.

 ## 4. Game launch
 In the `Application` class, we implement the `start` method, which will start the game after the resources are loaded: